prefab-cloud/prefab-cloud-docs-web/docs/explanations/architecture/resiliency.md

 ### Belts & Suspenders & More Suspenders

-Here's how the load order works for [Server SDKs](/docs/explanations/concepts/server-sdks):
+Here's how the load order works for [Backend SDKs](/docs/explanations/concepts/backend-sdks):

 1. First, the SDKs make a request to the Prefab HTTP APIs, cached by [Fast.ly](https://Fast.ly).
 This cache is soft purged when you make configuration updates.
 2. If this fails, the SDKs will make a request to the Prefab GRPC APIs, which are running on the same Prefab infrastructure, but are a separate service.